seanlally8/github.io/source/dir1/00-introduction.html.md

----
-title: Welcome to the Urbanist Architecture Content Style Guide
+## Welcome to the Urbanist Architecture Content Style Guide
----
-##Welcome to the Urbanist Architecture Content Style Guide

 This style guide was created for Urbanist Architecture employees.
 It is based on MailChimp's open source style guide.